UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 ### Implementing a server

-An existing implementation of REST API trait can be easily turned into a `HandleRequest` function using `RawRest.asHandleRequest`.
+An existing implementation of REST API trait can be easily turned into a function using `RawRest.asHandleRequest` or `RawRest.asHandleRequestWithStreaming` (for server-side streaming support).

 Therefore, the only thing you need to do to expose your REST API trait as an actual web service it to turn `HandleRequest` function into a server.
 This is usually just a matter of translating native HTTP request into